leanneholmes/ReadingRoom/README.md

 # Reading Room

 An application where users can join or create book clubs.
+Project created for COMP 7082 Winter 2024.

 ## Description